muquit/cubic-ubuntu-server-fix/README.md

 ## Introduction

-This document describes a bug in [Cubic](https://github.com/cubic-linux/cubic) (Custom Ubuntu ISO Creator) that prevents proper extraction of Ubuntu Server ISOs and the solution we implemented.
+This document describes a bug in [Cubic Issues](https://github.com/PJ-Singh-001/Cubic/issues/381) (Custom Ubuntu ISO Creator) that prevents proper extraction of Ubuntu Server ISOs and the solution we implemented.
 The issue occurs because Ubuntu Server ISOs have a two-part squashfs structure consisting of a base file (`ubuntu-server-minimal.squashfs`) and a secondary overlay file (`ubuntu-server-minimal.ubuntu-server.squashfs`).
 Cubic was only successfully extracting the first file and failing on the second, resulting in a non-functional ISO missing important components like WiFi drivers.

 ## Installation